valueflows/intent/README.md

 Or [Netention](http://www.slideshare.net/helenefinidori/introduction-to-netention).

-Intents may lead to conversations for action:
+Intents may lead to conversations for action, which may lead to repetition and improvement of the same cycle:

 ![funnel](https://cloud.githubusercontent.com/assets/117439/11401215/144641f6-9357-11e5-8ddd-f01f5bcf4012.png)